Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 - [Get an array of events](#get-an-array-of-events)
 - [Register event handler](#register-event-handler)

+Both ways require you to know the id of the partition that you want to receive events from.
+You can use the [getPartitionIds](https://docs.microsoft.com/en-us/javascript/api/@azure/event-hubs/eventhubclient?view=azure-node-latest#getpartitionids--) function to get the ids of all available partitions in your Event Hub instance.

 #### Get an array of events

 Use the [receiveBatch](https://docs.microsoft.com/en-us/javascript/api/@azure/event-hubs/eventhubclient?view=azure-node-latest#receivebatch-string---number--number--number--receiveoptions-) function which returns a promise that resolves to an array of events.